Great Recession: Global responses

-Most political responses to the economic and financial crisis has been taken, as seen above, by individual nations.
+Most political responses to the 2008 financial crisis were taken, as seen above, by individual nations.
 Some coordination took place at the European level, but the need to cooperate at the global level has led leaders to activate the G-20 major economies entity.
 A first summit dedicated to the crisis took place, at the Heads of state level in November 2008 (2008 G-20 Washington summit).

-The G-20 countries met in a summit held on November 2008 in Washington to address the economic crisis.
+The G-20 countries met in a summit held in November 2008 in Washington to address the economic crisis.
 Apart from proposals on international financial regulation, they pledged to take measures to support their economy and to coordinate them, and refused any resort to protectionism.

-Another G-20 summit was held in London on April 2009.
+Another G-20 summit was held in London in April 2009.
 Finance ministers and central banks leaders of the G-20 met in Horsham, England, on March to prepare the summit, and pledged to restore global growth as soon as possible.
 They decided to coordinate their actions and to stimulate demand and employment.
 They also pledged to fight against all forms of protectionism and to maintain trade and foreign investments.
 These actions will cost $1.1tn.

 They also committed to maintain the supply of credit by providing more liquidity and recapitalising the banking system, and to implement rapidly the stimulus plans.
 As for central bankers, they pledged to maintain low-rates policies as long as necessary.
 Finally, the leaders decided to help emerging and developing countries, through a strengthening of the IMF.

 Policy recommendations

 IMF recommendation

-The IMF stated in September 2010 that the financial crisis would not end without a major decrease in unemployment as hundreds of millions of people were unemployed worldwide.
+The IMF stated in September 2010 that the 2008 financial crisis would not end without a major decrease in unemployment as hundreds of millions of people were unemployed worldwide.
 The IMF urged governments to expand social safety nets and to generate job creation even as they are under pressure to cut spending.
 The IMF also encouraged governments to invest in skills training for the unemployed and even governments of countries, similar to that of Greece, with major debt risk to first focus on long-term economic recovery by creating jobs.